HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 | `payload`         | REQUIRED     | object | The message content as specified by the `messageType`.
 See below. |
 {:.grid}

 This message object MUST be passed to [`window.postMessage`] using a valid `targetOrigin` parameter.
 The EHR MUST provide the `smart_messaging_origin` property to the app in the initial SMART launch context alongside the `access_token`.
-Applications SHOULD refrain from using `"*"` for the `targetOrigin` parameter for security reasons.
+Applications SHOULD NOT use `"*"` for the `targetOrigin` parameter for [security reasons](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#Security_concerns).

 {::comment}

-  TODO: add a footnote here, or link to an explanation of the reasons for not using "*" as the targetOrigin.

   TODO: include an example of using the SMART app launch client here, and extracting the smart_messaging_origin from the launch context.
 Link to the javascript FHIR client?
   See: https://github.com/HL7/smart-web-messaging/issues/18